 - A. Routine Travel Expenses.
 Supervisors may be reimbursed for the following routine travel expenses at the County's authorized car mileage reimbursement rate, provided there are available funds: - 1.
-Mileage for Board and Committee Meetings.
+Mileage to Attend Board and Committee Meetings.
 Mileage for travel by personal vehicle or other travel costs to scheduled Board meetings and Board committee meetings for committees to which a Supervisor is appointed, from home or work, if a work day, which is not part of routine personal travel.
 Travel to use the Board's County Office Building office between other personal travel or meetings, is not eligible for reimbursement. - 2.
-Mileage to Prepare for Matters to be Considered by the Board.
-Mileage for travel by personal vehicle or other travel costs to events reasonably necessary to prepare for matters scheduled for consideration on the Board's agenda which is not part of routine personal travel (i.e., site visits, informational meetings). - 3.
-Parades and Other Community Gatherings.
-Parades and other community gatherings not advertised as Supervisor's town hall meetings to discuss County business. - B. Educational Conference Travel Expenses.
+Mileage to Attend Matters within the Board's Responsibilities.
+Mileage for travel by personal vehicle or other travel costs to events reasonably necessary to prepare for matters within the Board's responsibilities (e.g., site visits, informational meetings, local ceremonies to which the Supervisor was invited or is related to a matter for which the Board or the County has an interest) which is not part of routine personal travel. - 3.
+Mileage to Attend Parades and Other Community Gatherings.
+Parades and other community gatherings, that are not campaign events, to discuss County business. - B. Educational Conference Travel Expenses.
 Supervisors may be reimbursed for the following educational conference travel expenses, provided there are available funds: - 1.
 Regional, Statewide, and National Meetings.
 All necessary, actual, and reasonable meal, travel, and lodging costs (including gratuity and excluding alcohol) of attending regional, statewide or national meetings at which the Supervisor represents the County, as approved by the Board. - 2.
 Legislative or Congressional Hearings.
 All necessary, actual, and reasonable meal, travel, and lodging costs (including gratuity and excluding alcohol) of attending legislative or congressional hearings relating to official County business. - C. Matters for Which Supervisors will not be Reimbursed.
 Supervisors will not be reimbursed for the following travel expenses: - 1.
 Political Events.
 Travel to events which are political in nature (i.e., campaigning or partisan events). - 2.
 Personal Expenses.
 Personal expenses incurred during travel. - 3.
 Travel Not Part of Duties.
 Other travel which is not part of the statutory governmental duties of the Board of Supervisors that are not provided for in Subsections (C)(1) or (C)(2). - D. Implementation.
 This policy will be applied and overseen in the following manner: - 1.
 Reimbursement Requests.
 Reimbursement requests shall be made in writing on forms provided by the Clerk of the Board (the "Clerk") and shall itemize the date, number of miles of travel, and purpose of the meeting.
 Mileage for use of a personal vehicle shall be reimbursed at the County's authorized car mileage reimbursement rate.
 Other reimbursements shall be for the amount of costs expended and shall be documented by receipts for actual amounts paid.